 “Wow.”
 That’s all I could say.
 Aunt Nora grinned at my reaction.

 The story was mostly about the varsity game.
 But the last few paragraphs were about the freshman team and our game against Campo.
 It said we started what turned into a Wilson blowout when I intercepted a pass on the first play of the game and ran it back to the Campo 7 yard line.
-It continued telling how I sacked the Campo quarterback causing him to fumble, then I picked up the ball and ran it back for a touchdown.
+It continued telling how I sacked the Campo quarterback causing him to fumble, then I picked up the ball and ran for a touchdown.
 It said we ended the first half with a score of 28 to 0 and won the game 42 to 7.

 “So what do you think, Tony?”
 Aunt Nora asked.